Robert D. Pace

 If you live with fear, you’ll become someone that can’t navigate through life with trust in God.
 And fear always leads to a snare.
-God lets people fall into traps of their own design when they won’t trust Him.
+You will fall into traps of all designs if you don’t trust God!

 If you live with hatred and unforgiveness, you will become what you think—embittered and hateful.

-But you’ll become victorious if you’ll fill your mind with what Paul commanded us in Philippians 4:8—whatever is “true . . . noble . . . right . . . pure . . . lovely . . . admirable . . . excellent or praiseworthy.”
+But you’ll become victorious if you’ll fill your mind with what Paul recommended in Philippians 4:8.
+That is, whatever is “true . . . noble . . . right . . . pure . . . lovely . . . admirable . . . excellent or praiseworthy.”

-This type thinking takes discipline, but you can do it!
+This type of thinking takes discipline, but you can do it!
 And it will transform your life!

 Here’s the point.
 That woman, very likely, wasn’t born in America.
 She was an immigrant.
 Besides that, she was deaf and couldn’t properly articulate.
 But rather than becoming a victim and stomping around those tables in disgust, she chose to smile and make the most of life.